blackened-sunn/blackened-sunn.github.io/Research.md

 ### Conference Presentations

+“Mental and Extramental Time in Crescas and Descartes” at the Wisdom from the Middle Ages: Philosophical Contributions from the Abrahamic Traditions conference.
+University of New Brunswick: Fredericton, NB.
+May 12–13, 2026.

 “‘The True Meeting of the Minds’: Plotinus on Assemblies, Decision-Making, and Collective Agency” at the 2025 annual meeting of the Ancient Philosophy Society (APS).
 Philadelphia, PA.
 Apr.
 24–26, 2025.

 “Existential Risk and the Anthropocene: Three Ancient Perspectives on Human Precarity” at the 2024 annual conference of the Society for Philosophy in the Contemporary World (SPCW).
 Worcester Polytechnic Institute: Worcester, MA.
 Jul.
 17–21, 2024.